 Frequently Asked Questions

-If you file an application, a case coordinator will be assigned to your file and will be your main contact at the CFSRB.
-If you have questions about your case, call your case coordinator.
+If you file an application or appeal, a case processing officer will be assigned to your file and will be your main contact at the CFSRB.
+If you have questions about your case, call your case processing officer.

-Case coordinators can explain to you how to fill out forms, what information the CFSRB needs, and how long steps in the process normally take.
-However, case coordinators cannot:
+Case processing officers can explain to you how to fill out forms, what information the CFSRB needs, and how long steps in the process normally take.
+However, case processing officers cannot:

 - give legal advice